-"Registrar" means the person responsible for the Band's membership list.
+"Registrar" means the Officer of the Department of Indian Affairs responsible for the band's membership list.

-"Rejected Ballots" means those ballots that have been improperly marked and/or defaced by Elector(s) which are not included in the tally of valid ballots cast during the counting of the votes.
+"rejected ballots" means those ballots that have been improperly marked and/or defaced by elector(s) which are not included in the tally of valid ballots cast during the counting of the votes.

-"Voter Declaration Form" means a document that sets out, or provides for:
+"voter declaration form" means a document that sets out, or provides for:

-- (a) the name of the Elector; - (b) the Band membership or registry number of the Elector or, if the Elector does not have a Band membership or registry number, the date of birth of the Elector; and - (c) the name, address and telephone number of a witness to the signature of the Elector.
+- (a) the name of the elector: - the band membership or registry number of the elector or, if the elector does not have a band membership or registry number, the date of birth of the elector; and - (c) the name, address and telephone number of a witness to the signature of the elector.

-"Voters List" means the list of Band members eligible to vote in an Election.
+"voters list" means the list of band members eligible to vote in an election.

-"Xatśūll" means the Soda Creek Indian Band.
+"Xat'sull" means the Soda Creek Indian Band.

-PART 4 - THE COUNCIL
+PART 4 THE COUNCIL